By Ian Robinson

 Deductions reduce personal allowance

-If you receive taxable benefits from your employer (a company car, a loan above £5,000, living accommodation, medical insurance), the value of these is treated as additional income and taxed accordingly.
+If you receive taxable benefits from your employer (such as a company car, a loan above £5,000, living accommodation, medical insurance), the value of these is treated as additional income and taxed accordingly.

 To do this, HMRC reduces your tax-free personal allowance.